0xAF4/react-native-dropdown-custom/README.md

-value | string/number | This is mandatory for selecting the default value data | array of object with `id` and `label` attribute | Used as array of source data onChange | function | This event will be triggered after user click the list item theme | `Object` | This is if you want to customize the appearance placeholderTextColor | string color | This is if you want to customize the placeholderTextColor props in TextInput
+value | string/number | This is mandatory for selecting the default value data | array of object with `id` and `label` attribute | Used as array of source data onChange | function | This event will be triggered after user click the list item renderDisplay | function | Use this function to custom render your dropdown showSearchBar | boolean | Use this to show search bar (default false) theme | `Object` | This is if you want to customize the appearance placeholderTextColor | string color | This is if you want to customize the placeholderTextColor props in TextInput